 Next we evaluate the influence of the inclusion of the CF on the footprint predictions.
-As under influence of the CF the mean wind direction turns clockwise from the surface towards the top of the ABL, the mean wind direction at each observation height was separately set identical to that of the respective simulations without the CF.
+As under the influence of the CF the mean wind direction turns clockwise from the surface towards the top of the ABL, in the comparison the mean wind directions of both model versions were set identical separately at each measurement height investigated, instead of applying a common reference mean wind direction for all through the ABL.